 Numbers 21:4 - They traveled from Mount Hor along the route to [Yam Suph], to go around Edom.

 Deuteronomy 1:40 - But as for you, turn around and set out toward the desert along the route to [Yam Suph].

 Deuteronomy 2:1 - Then we turned back and set out toward the wilderness along the route to [Yam Suph], as the Lord had directed me.
 For a long time we made our way around the hill country of Seir.

 None of the above verses indicate an Egyptian connection in any way.
 The references to Yam Suph in these passages show close proximity to Edom and Canaan, but not Egypt, which would be approximately 150 miles to the west, according to Dr. Fritz.

 Part of the confusion, in Dr. Fritz's estimation, is due to a translation error.
 Yam Suph was taken to mean "Sea of Reeds" by many scholars, but there are very few times when the word "suph" refers to anything having to do with vegetation.
 Out of 116 total uses of the word, only four of them can arguably be connected to the word for reeds or plant.[ii]

-This theory is reinforced by the fact that King Solomon built his fleet at Yam Suph in 1 Kings.
-Why would a fleet be built on a marshy swamp or on a landlocked lake?
-It makes much more sense that the fleet Solomon constructed was at the Red Sea’s Gulf of Aqaba.
+This theory is reinforced by the fact that King Solomon built his fleet at Ezion-Geber upon the waters of Yam Suph in 1 Kings.
+Why would a fleet be built on a marshy swamp or on a landlocked lake (especially water that would have been under Egyptian control)?
+It makes much more sense that the fleet Solomon constructed was at the Red Sea's Gulf of Aqaba.

 Professor Colin Humphreys of the University of Cambridge, author of The Miracles of Exodus: A Scientist's Discovery of the Extraordinary Natural Causes of the Biblical Stories, writes: